coinop-logan/coinfight/readme.md

+## Currently Shelved

+I've halted the development of Coinfight to pursure more directly gainful employment for the time being.

 # Coinfight

 Build an army out of crypto (pCKB at the moment via Godwoken), fight other armies, pick up the pieces, and get out with more crypto!
 Unless you blunder and lose your army.
 Then all that money's gone!